lizrfs/lizrfs.github.io/index.md

 * Arts Integration across subjects in prek-12 schools
 * Theatre of the Oppressed
    * Co-jokering
    * Adapting practices to meet the needs of individuals and communities
-  *
+   * Incorporating consent into TO facilitation
+   * Examining power dynamics in the role of the TO joker
+   * Making space for infinite experiences of practice and play with special consideration of diverse physical and mental abilities and modes of engaging with the practice and world
 * Community-Based Performance
 * Developing new methods of consent and collaboration in civic art that are *ethical* and *empowering*
 *